jjabakker/GlycoPaint-Pipeline/doc/Installation.md

 # Available scripts to run the pipeline

 With Pycharm installed, the environment set up, and the code cloned from the repository you are ready to run the pipeline.
-There is a collection of scripts found in the 'src' directory under 'Application'.
+There is a collection of four scripts found in the 'src' directory under 'Application'.

 <p align="center">
 <img src="./Images/python_scripts.png" width="300"><br>
 </p>

+- 'Prepare Experiment Info' is run to generate the Experiment Info file.
+- 'Generate Squares' is run to do the square processing for individual experiments.
+- 'Compile Project' is run to collect information of various experiments into a project.
+- 'Recoding Viewer' is run to visually inspect the tracks in recordings of experiments.

+The use of these scripts is described in the [Paint Pipeline Documentation](https://rstudio.com/products/rstudio/download/)